IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 **How long does it take to transfer the data?**

 From the time, a customer submits a Mass Data Migration Request to when their data is accessible in their {{site.data.keyword.cos_full}} bucket, the turnaround time can be as little as seven days.
-Transfer performance is affected by the number of files to be tranferred, meanining millions of small files will take longer than the same amount of data contained in relatively few files.
+The transfer performance is affected by the number of files to be transferred.
+Transferring of millions of small files take longer than the same amount of data contained in relatively few files.

 <hr/>